paylike/plugin-opencart-3/README.md

  ## How to capture / manage transactions

-  The transactions will show up under `Sales -> Paylike Payments` side menu.
+  The transactions will show up under **`Sales -> Paylike Payments`** side menu.
 Here you can see capture/refund/void transactions depending on their status.
-Alternatively Paylike payments can be accesed from SITE_URL/admin/index.php?route=extension/payment/paylike/payments and they can be reached by clicking the green button at the top right of the extension settings page
+Alternatively Paylike payments can be accessed from SITE_URL/admin/index.php?route=extension/payment/paylike/payments and they can be reached by clicking the green button at the top right of the extension settings page

   In Delayed mode you can do transactions (full capture, refund, void) from admin panel, for each order info page, adding a history to the order.
 The `Order Status` that is wanted to be set for specific transaction must  be identical with that set in Paylike extension page (Advanced section/tab).
 By default it is `Completed` for capture, `Refunded` for refund and `Voided` for void an order.

 1. Capture
     * In Instant mode, the orders are captured automatically
-    * In Delayed mode you can do this in admin panel, order info page, adding `Completed` order status history to the order.
+    * In Delayed mode you can do this in admin panel, order info page, adding **`Completed`** order status history to the order.
     * OR
-    * In Delayed mode you can do this in admin panel at YOUR_DOMAIN_URL/admin/index.php?route=extension/payment/paylike/payments in Action section in the table.
+    * In Delayed mode you can do this in admin panel Paylike Payments in Action section in the table.
 2. Refund
-    * In Delayed mode you can do this in admin panel, order info page, adding `Refunded` order status history to the order.
+    * In Delayed mode you can do this in admin panel, order info page, adding **`Refunded`** order status history to the order.
     * OR
-    * To Refund an order you can do this in admin panel at YOUR_DOMAIN_URL/admin/index.php?route=extension/payment/paylike/payments in Action section in the table.
+    * To Refund an order you can do this in admin panel Paylike Payments in Action section in the table.
 3. Void
-    * In Delayed mode you can do this in admin panel, order info page, adding `Voided` order status history to the order.
+    * In Delayed mode you can do this in admin panel, order info page, adding **`Voided`** order status history to the order.
     * OR
-    * To Void an order you can do this in admin panel at YOUR_DOMAIN_URL/admin/index.php?route=extension/payment/paylike/payments in Action section in the table.
+    * To Void an order you can do this in admin panel Paylike Payments in Action section in the table.

 ## Available features